 - It has no annual fee, so you don’t have to pay money just for the privilege of using the card.

-- It comes with the wonderful purchase eraser feature, so you can book flights through regular booking sites, in regular fare codes, and not miss out on the awards miles and elite qualifying miles those fare codes convey.
+- Capital One uses the wonderful purchase eraser feature, so you can book flights through regular booking sites, in regular fare codes, and not miss out on the awards miles and elite qualifying miles those fare codes convey.

 The aforementioned Chase Sapphire Premier card is can actually be a better option for beginners of slightly higher net worth.
 You get 50,000 points after putting $4,000 through the card in the first three months, which as discussed above, sets you up for a HUGE return of $625 in fare.
 That’s enough for a business class transcontinental flight in some circumstances.